 High School Mooting

-The School of Law at Western Sydney University invite high school students from across New South Wales to participate in the Kirby Cup, the Western Sydney University High School Mooting Competition.
+The School of Law is inviting high school students in New South Wales to participate in the Kirby Cup Western Sydney University High School Mooting Competition in 2019.

-- Practise structuring a legal argument
+- Structuring a legal argument

-- Prepare a written submission
+- Preparing a written submission

-- Work as a team
+- Working as a team